graphql-community/ApolloAlamofire/README.md

 us to override behaviour that's limited.
 Looks like [Alamofire](https://github.com/Alamofire/Alamofire) is the most popular iOS networking library and all of the mentioned limitations can be solved with it.
-You also probably use Alamofire anyway to acquire authentication tokens for your GraphQL API, so it makes sense to integrate both Alamofire and Apollo iOS
+You also probably use Alamofire anyway to acquire authentication tokens for your GraphQL API, so it makes sense to integrate both Alamofire and Apollo iOS.

-This package bundles a  `NetworkTransport` implementation that wraps Alamofire and solves the mentioned limitations.
+This package bundles a  `NetworkTransport` implementation that wraps Alamofire and solves these limitations.

 ## Example